ShakeelRaja/Day-2/README.md

 Array, lists, dictionaries, sets, stacks, queue etc.

+(further details here)
 https://www.datacamp.com/community/tutorials/data-structures-python
 https://code.tutsplus.com/articles/advanced-python-data-structures--net-32748

 ### Introduction to Collections in Python (5 minutes)

+We have seen some simple Python types like numbers, strings and booleans.
+Now we will see how we can group multiple values together in a collection – like a list of numbers, or a dictionary which we can use to store and retrieve key-value pairs.
+Many useful collections are built-in types in Python as non-primitive data types and as data scientists you will encounter them quite often while reading data from external sources and collecting it in one of the data types explained later in this lesson.

 http://python-textbok.readthedocs.io/en/1.0/Collections.html

 ### Python Lists Lesson (20 min)